HJNDD/job-application-tracker/README.md

 ## 📄 License

-This project is for learning
+This project is for learning only